Salina Oklahoma Swimming Hole swimming hole in Oklahoma

 What type of swimming spot is Salina Oklahoma Swimming Hole?

-Salina Oklahoma Swimming Hole is a creek/spring on Saline Creek located in OK, near TULSA.
+Salina Oklahoma Swimming Hole is a creek/spring on Saline Creek located in Oklahoma, near Tulsa.
 Visit Blue Hole Park, a family-friendly swimming hole near Tulsa.
 Features cold spring water, camping, and amenities.
 Check fees and rules before you go.

 When is the best time to visit Salina Oklahoma Swimming Hole?